NAMU AMIDA BUTSU

 or whether you abandon it is for each of you to determine.

-which were expounded by Shakyamuni Buddha 2500 years ago, through the
+by Shakyamuni Buddha 2500 years ago, through the seven

 Equally interesting are the more informal quotations of Master Rennyo in the "Goichidaiki Kikigaki", a compilation of thoughts and statements by and about Master Rennyo collected during and after his lifetime.
 The compilation is considered to be the work of his son Jitsugo (b.
 1492) and contains a total of 314 statements in two volumes.